onenoc/memo/README.md

 This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.

+<h1>Why Memoize?</h1>
+-Program Crashes: one of the functions called by the program crashes, and you need to recompute everything<br>
+-Unit tests also could benefit from avoiding recom- putation.
+Generally, they involve testing to see whether an output makes sense, and if the dependencies of a function remain unchanged, it need not be recomputed in order to answer this question.<br>
+<h2>How does it work?</h2>
+This library uses decorators, a type of function annotation, to memoize to disk.
+Memoization refers to “remembering” previously calculated function values, and then looking them up instead of recomputing them.
+Memoization to a file involves using the function name and arguments to generate a hash that serves as a filename, and then saving, or serializing, the “remembered” object to a pickle file.
+On subsequent calls to that function with those arguments, memoization reads, or deserializes from the file instead of recomputing.

 <h1>Installation</h1>
 To get started, run<br>
 git clone git@github.com:onenoc/memo.git<br>